adgrutko/WPF.CircleTimeSelector/README.md

 MinutesFaceColor = "# FF3BD1FF" HoursFaceColor = "# FF1CACD9"
 MinutesFaceBackgroundColor = "# FFDDDDDD" HoursFaceBackgroundColor = "# FFCCCCCC" />
 ```
 where:
-**Title** - shield description
+**Title** - control description
-**MinutesFaceColor** - color of the minute dial
+**MinutesFaceColor** - color of the minute face
-**HoursFaceColor** - the color of the hour dial
+**HoursFaceColor** - color of the hour face
-**MinutesFaceBackgroundColor** - background color for the minute wheel
+**MinutesFaceBackgroundColor** - background color for the minutes face
-**HoursFaceBackgroundColor** - The background color for the hour dial
+**HoursFaceBackgroundColor** - background color for the hours face

-4) light initiated shows the current hour
+4) fresh initialized control shows the current time
 5) retrieving the current indication via an event
 ````
 pickerTP.OnTimeChange + = (TimeSpan time) => { Time = time; };
 ````
 Time is your local property - see MainWindow.xaml.cs for example.
 For simplicity, the control has been named.
 Use command binding in your code.
 An example is in my WpfMvvmTest repository.